AlexSyzov/Numbers/README.md

-# For JS homework in GoIT
+# For React homework in GoIT